-Request-response transactions: The reference point must allow a TRC-FE to request a transaction to be performed by another TRC-FE and get a response (that can be correlated with the request) in return.
+Request-response transactions: The reference point is required to allow a TRC-FE to request a transaction to be performed by another TRC-FE and get a response (that can be correlated with the request) in return.

-Notifications: The reference point must allow the notification of asynchronous events (from a TRC-FE to another TRC-FE).
+Notifications: The reference point is required to allow the notification of asynchronous events (from a TRC-FE to another TRC-FE).

-Reliable delivery: The reference point should provide reliable delivery of messages.
+Reliable delivery: The reference point is recommended to provide reliable delivery of messages.

-Capabilities: A TRC-FE must be able to determine capabilities when requesting resources and other transport plane functions from another TRC-FE.
+Capabilities: A TRC-FE is required to be able to determine capabilities when requesting resources and other transport plane functions from another TRC-FE.

-Security: All messages between TRC-FE instances should be authenticated such that requests to a TRC-FE from unauthenticated sources will not be performed and such that notifications sent from a TRC-FE to another TRC-FE can be ensured to come from an authenticated source.
+Security: The Rp is recommended to support the authentication between the instances of TRC-FEs such that requests to the TRC-FE from unauthenticated sources will not be performed and such that the TRC-FE can verify the source of notifications sent from another TRC-FE.
+Refer to clause 11 for other security requirements.